Organic chemistry is a very important topic and there are multiple concepts that need to be addressed in this topic.

 This is one of the most important reaction you should know about.
 Similarly, there are certain conditions which are required for this reaction to happen.
 These are mentioned below.

 This reaction occurs at around 300°C and phosphoric (V) acid (H3PO4) is the catalyst which is used in this reaction.
 For example,

 ethene + steam → ethanol

 C2H4 + H2O → C2H5OH

-Remember that this is one of the methods that we use to produce alcohols.
+Organic chemistry requires you to remember that this is one of the methods that we use to produce alcohols.
 Another method is the fermentation of glucose which will we study later in this article so stay tuned because it is very important.

 This takes us to another very important topic which is about cracking.

 Cracking is a process in which long-chain hydrocarbons are broken down into smaller (and useful) molecules.
 We obtain alkenes by cracking crude oil (petroleum).